matrix-org/matrix-spec/content/rooms/_index.md

 split-brain situation due to not understanding the new rules.

-A room version is defined as a string of characters which MUST NOT exceed 32 codepoints in length.
+A room version is defined as a string of characters which MUST NOT exceed 32 bytes in length.
 Room versions MUST NOT be empty and SHOULD contain only the characters `a-z`, `0-9`, `.`, and `-`.

 Room versions are not intended to be parsed and should be treated as